-High levels of attendance and good punctuality is the responsibility of all.
-Annex A provides the DfE Summary Table of responsibilities for school attendance - Sept 2022.
+High levels of attendance and good punctuality is the responsibility of all - everyone has a contribution to making a positive difference.
+Annex A provides the DfE Summary Table of responsibilities for school attendance.

-The name and contact details of the senior leaders responsible for the strategic approach to attendance in our school are:

-Mrs Siân Oustayiannis - Headteacher admin2326@welearn365.com
+The name and contact details of the senior leaders responsible for the strategic approach to attendance in our school are: Ms Louise Roberts - Headteacher admin2326@welearn365.com